La Dame de chez Maxim (play): Adaptations

-The first American adaptation came within a year of the Paris premiere; Charles Frohman presented The Girl from Maxim's on Broadway.
+The first American adaptation came within a year of the Paris premiere; Charles Frohman presented The Girl from Maxim's on Broadway with a cast led by Josephine Hall.
 Reviews were mixed: one reported that the play was irresistibly funny without being vulgar, another felt that the adapters had "religiously and industriously sucked all the paint off this once highly colored French farce … disinfected and Americanized".
 The production lasted for 54 performances.
 The same adaptation was staged in London in 1902.
 Reviews were not mixed: they were uniformly terrible; the production closed after three weeks.
 Frohman tried again in 1913, with a musical version, The Girl from Montmartre, with words by Harry B. Smith and Robert B. Smith and music by Henri Berény; it ran for 72 performances on Broadway.

 In October 1977 the National Theatre in London presented an adaptation by John Mortimer, The Lady from Maxim's; it was directed by Christopher Morahan and starred Morag Hood and Stephen Moore.
 It ran for 70 performances.

 Film

-The play has been adapted for the cinema several times, including two versions directed by Alexander Korda in the 1930s, one in French and one in English, a 1950 film directed by Marcel Aboulker, and a 2020 film of Zabou Breitman's Théâtre de la Porte Saint-Martin production.
+The play has been adapted for the cinema several times, including a silent version in 1923 by Amleto Palermi, two versions directed by Alexander Korda in the 1930s, one in French and one in English, a 1950 film directed by Marcel Aboulker, and a 2020 film of Zabou Breitman's Théâtre de la Porte Saint-Martin production.